 Whey contains all essential amino acids, especially leucine.
 The branched-chain amino acid (BCAA) leucine activates a biological pathway that prompts muscle protein synthesis and helps build muscle.

-Note: Free-range chicken, fish and eggs, beans, lentils, and nuts are also nutritious sources of BCAAs.
+Note: Free-range chicken, fish and eggs, beans, lentils, and nuts are nutritious food sources of BCAAs.

 Soy protein is another common choice and somewhat controversial.
 It’s still unclear as to whether sex hormones are significantly affected by soy protein consumption.
 A recent clinical trial found that soy-based protein can be effectively incorporated into a calorie-restricted, high-protein diet for improving body composition and cardiometabolic health.

-If you do choose soy, find one in isolate form and not genetically modified.
+If you do choose soy, find one in isolate form that’s not genetically modified.

 Pea protein is suitable for vegetarians and vegans and highly digestible and hypoallergenic.